 Interconnection Queue – The list of Applications for the interconnection of Generation Resources, in order based upon the date- and time-stamp of complete Applications, maintained by each Interconnection Utility.

-ISO-NE – Independent System Operator of New England, Inc.
+ISO-NE – ISO New England, Inc.

 Operator Protocols - an agreement between the Interconnection Requester and the Interconnecting Utility pertaining to the operation and maintenance of the Generation Resource.